outl1ne/nova-lang/README.md

 Install the package in a Laravel Nova project via Composer and run migrations:

-## Installation

-Install the package in a Laravel Nova project via Composer and run migrations:

 ```bash
 # Install package
 composer require optimistdigital/nova-lang